-- workstations available for email access, applications, and meeting with housing advocates, counselors, or recovery coaches.
+Computer and phone workstations available for email access, applications, and virtual meetings.

 This is a six- to 12-month residential substance use treatment program.
 Entre Familia provides bilingual and bicultural, gender-specific, substance use disorder treatment to pregnant and postpartum women and their children.
 The program provides substance use disorders (SUDs) recovery services.
 Support is offered to pregnant and postpartum women who are 18 and older and Massachusetts residents.

 - referrals to medical and mental health services

 - residential care

 - childcare services

 - referrals for specialized services to address developmental and behavioral difficulties and early intervention.

 Mobile Sharps Team provides proactive sweeps in high volume areas.
 They respond to 311 calls for improperly discarded syringes in public areas.
 There are eleven outdoor kiosks for syringe disposal that are located in hard-hit areas.